saf-dmitry/taskpaper-mode/scripting.md

         -f save-buffer &> /dev/null \
         && echo "Entry added."

-Save the script as i.e., `tp-add`, make it executable
+Save the script as i.e., `tp-add`, make it executable by typing in your terminal

     chmod +x tp-add